 Children’s reliance on screens during lockdown makes the battle for digital-free time even tougher

 Covid-19 certainly doesn’t seem to have helped the running argument in many NZ households: children demanding more screen time, parents wanting less.
-And it seems parents are right again: studies that have drawn a link between lockdowns and childhood myopia.
+And it seems parents are right again: studies have drawn a link between lockdowns and childhood myopia.

 A study from the Chinese University of Hong Kong found the eyesight of some children who were already near-sighted worsened more quickly than expected during lockdowns, while other children developed myopia at a greater rate than optometrists had seen prior to 2020 and Covid-19 changing our worlds.